-Palazzo Ruiz or Sampieri is a Late Renaissance palace attributed to Bartolomeo Ammannati.
+Palazzo Ruiz or Sacripanti is a Late Renaissance palace attributed to Bartolomeo Ammannati.
 It stands opposite Palazzo Altemps and its size was reduced in the early XXth century.

 Via dei Coronari has one of the oldest frames for sacred images which can be found in Rome.
-It was designed by Antonio da Sangallo the Younger in 1523 for Cardinal Alberto Serra del Monferrato (whose name is written below the image).
+It was designed by Antonio da Sangallo the Younger in 1523 for Alberto Serra di Monferrato (whose name is written below the image).

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: